 The Columbia Phonograph Company started selling Thomas Edison’s phonograph cylinders and players today in 1889.
-Named for it’s hometown the District of Columbia, the company would be the first to sell pre-recorded records instead of blank cylinders, and would eventually evolve into Columbia Records and KZOK’s parent company CBS (Columbia Broadcasting System).
+Named for it’s hometown the District of Columbia, the company would be the first to sell pre-recorded records instead of blank cylinders, and would eventually evolve into Columbia Records and KZOK’s parent company CBS (Columbia Broadcasting System), but the companies would later split.
 It is now a subsidiary of Sony Music Entertainment.

 Tonight’s headliner in 1964 at the Cavern Club in Liverpool was not the Beatles, who at this point had outgrown the place, but a newish blues band from the south-west London suburbs called The Yardbirds, featuring a young guitarist who’d been with them since October: Eric Clapton.